After all, you’d be hard-pressed to ever spot the Midwestern city on a list of the priciest places to rent.

 A recent LearnVest analysis uncovered that residents spend 8% more than the average American on shopping, 32% more on personal care, and a whopping 78% more on career and business expenses.

 So how can savvy Chicagoans keep their spending in check—and their financial goals top of mind?

 To see for ourselves, we asked four city dwellers to divulge their income, monthly expenses and saving patterns.
-Then we tapped Matt Shapiro, a CFP® with LearnVest Planning Services, to tell us how they're doing—and where there's room for a little big-city budgeting improvement.
+Then we tapped Matt Shapiro, CFP®, a financial planner with LearnVest Planning Services, to tell us how they're doing—and where there's room for a little big-city budgeting improvement.

 Who: Maya Rodgers*, 31, a regional production planning manager in the food industry

 What Maya Says About Her Budget “I’m a retirement super saver—a skill my parents have encouraged me to cultivate over the years.
 Honestly, I think they’re afraid I’ll be single forever, so I will have to generate enough cash to take care of myself down the line.